 The Directive’s intention is to provide consistent protection for those who step forward and report breaches of EU law across all 27 Member States.
 Within the EU, it expands every dimension of whistleblowing and reporting – who can make a report, what can be reported, where issues can be reported and why.
 Not only that, but the Directive also expands the accountability that companies face when it comes to retaliation against whistleblowers.
 This presents some crucial, never-before-seen challenges to companies with a presence in the EU.

 Adding to the complexity is the fact that this legislation takes the form of a Directive, and not a regulation.
 Regulations – like GDPR – apply consistently and immediately across all Member States.
 Directives, on the other hand, lay out a series of requirements and leave it up to each Member State to transpose into local law and thus decide how they will meet Directive requirements.
+This transposition will introduce nuances in each Member State, and thus complexity when it comes to regulatory compliance for companies operating in multiple countries.

 While the Directive included a deadline of December 17, 2021 for Member States to do so, it is not unusual for Member States to miss such deadlines – and many of them did.
 To stay up-to- date on Member State progress, follow the DataGuidance EU Whistleblower Directive Tracker.
 While Member States continue to iron out the nuances of the Directive and transpose it into their own law, companies should implement the unequivocal requirements of the Directive as soon as possible.
+Want to find out if your organization is fully compliant with the EU Whistleblower Directive and unique Member State requirements?
+Download our interactive EU Whistleblower Directive checklist.

 Please note: this article does not constitute legal advice on the part of OneTrust.
 Since the Directive was adopted, our team has invested considerable resources into understanding its requirements.
 We have researched, partnered with European compliance experts, and worked closely with customers to compile this guide.